JesseBonanno/IndeterminateBeam/README.md

 - better graphing (a more readable or interactive graph)
 - GUI user interface
 - Latex or PDF output of calculations

-## Contributing

-Refer to the contributing document here.

 License
 ----